LocalBolt

 Direct P2P Transfer

-Files transfer directly between devices over encrypted WebRTC data channels.
-Browser-to-browser or browser-to-desktop-app.
-Faster and more private than cloud uploads.
+Files transfer directly between connected devices over encrypted data channels.

 Works on Your LAN